 Looping back, like the Chaos Theory narrative, Weyland has its own stores that played out over years of the game.
 And this sets a nice little call back to the story of Greven and Vhati from the end of the previous piece.

 Whizzard was a runner who was quite powerful over a variety of metas.
 Despite being in the game from the first expansion on, he appears in person on very few cards, so we have a very succinct narrative arc for him.
 He was slated to rotate out of play not too long after Boom! (his third card appearance) was printed.
-So, again, we close on this is a very simply story.
+So, again, we close out with a very simply story.
 Essentially, Whizzard fucked around and found out.

 *Header Image Reality Threedee by Kate Laird